CodeMaster001/Chess-Sunfish/README.md

 https://github.com/thomasahle/sunfish

-This repository supports machine learning added to the sunfish code
+This repository add machine learning  support  to sunfish code

+The code is buggy ,but still worth of my free time.